Glitter (film): Plot

-In the 1970s, Lillian Frank is a performer at a nightclub.
-Lillian tries to rouse the crowd with her torch song, "Lillie's Blues", with her daughter Billie Frank accompanying her on vocals.
+In the 1970s, Lillian Frank is an alcoholic performer at a nightclub in danger of losing her job.
+In a last-ditch attempt, she tries to rouse the crowd with her torch song, "Lillie's Blues", with her daughter Billie accompanying her on vocals.
 The plot fails and Lillian is fired.
-Lillian feels defeated and lights a cigarette, but then accidentally falls asleep, starting a fire and causing the building to be evacuated.
-Due to her mother's actions, Billie is fostered.
+A defeated Lillian lights a cigarette, but then accidentally falls asleep, starting a fire and causing the building to be evacuated.
+Due to her mother's actions, Billie is taken into a care home.

 Years later, in 1983, the adult Billie is a club dancer along with her foster-care friends Louise and Roxanne.
-They meet Timothy Walker, who offers a contract as backup singers and dancers to the singer Sylk and the three are contracted.
-Later at a nightclub hosted by Julian "Dice" Black, Sylk debuts "All My Life".
-Dice discovers that Billie is the real singer of the song, as a means to cover up Sylk's abysmal singing ability.
-Impressed, he wishes to produce her but Billie raises concerns about her contract with Timothy and he eventually agrees on the provision that Dice pays him $100,000.
+They meet record producer Timothy Walker, who offers them a contract as backup singers and dancers to famous singer Sylk, who does not actually sing but instead has her voice dubbed in by other performers.
+Later, at a nightclub hosted by Julian "Dice" Black, Sylk debuts "All My Life" and Dice figures out that the voice is Billie's.
+Impressed, he wishes to produce her but Billie raises concerns about her contract with Timothy.
+However, she gets Timothy to agree on the provision that Dice pays him $100,000.

-Billie and Dice start working on songs.
-Ultimately they sign with Guy Richardson of a major record label.
-With success in their hands, he asks her up to his apartment and they have passionate sex.
-Billie's first major single, "Loverboy", is a success.
-Billie is called to perform at an awards ceremony, where she meets singer Rafael.
-Billie gets a threat from Timothy concerning the debt that Dice failed to pay.
-Billie, upset about how Dice lied about her contract and his arrest, argues with and leaves him.
-Following the break-up, Billie collaborates with several songwriters, including Rafael, with whom she makes another hit single, "Want You", and her debut album becomes a massive success.
+Billie and Dice start working on songs, and ultimately sign with Guy Richardson of a major record label, and start to fall in love; they go out for dinner on a victorious date and have passionate sex in Dice's apartment.
+Billie's first major single, "Loverboy", is a success, and she performs at an awards ceremony, where she meets singer Rafael.
+Billie is threatened by Timothy in regard to the debt that Dice failed to pay.
+Upset with how Dice lied about her contract, Billie leaves him and collaborates with several songwriters, including Rafael, with whom she makes another hit single, "Want You", and her debut album becomes a massive success.

-Billie begins writing a song on her own, due to her emotional pain.
+Billie begins writing a song on her own, due to her emotional pain of losing her mother and Dice.
 Dice also misses Billie, and also begins writing a song.
-Billie goes to Dice's apartment to reconcile with him but discovers he is not home.
+Billie goes to Dice's apartment to reconcile with him but discovers that he's not home.
 She discovers the music he has written and realizes they wrote the same song, "Never Too Far", and kisses his music sheet.
 Dice, upon seeing her lipstick prints on the sheet, plans a reconciliation but is shot dead by Timothy.
 Before playing at Madison Square Garden, a devastated Billie sees the news report of Dice's death, and onstage after, commands the band to stop playing "Loverboy".
-She tearfully tells the audience not to take the ones they love for granted, and she then starts to sing "Never Too Far".
+She tearfully tells the audience not to take the ones they love for granted, and she then performs "Never Too Far" as a tribute to Dice.
 Afterward, Billie reads a note Dice had left her, where he tells her that he loves her and that he has found Lillian.
-Billie's limo takes her to the secluded rural property where she is happily reunited with her mother.
+The film ends as Billie's limo takes her to the secluded rural property where she is happily reunited with her mother.